-- Upstate SC Alliance (9 Counties and 6 Cities) Focus areas: Automotive, Advanced Materials, Energy, Biosciences and Aerospace - 2.
-Ten at the Top (10 Counties) - 3.
-Economic Development Partnership (2 counties in our region and a third outside of the Link Upstate Region) - 4.
+- Upstate SC Alliance (9 10 counties and 6 cities) Focus areas: Automotive, Advanced Materials, Energy, Innovation in Food and Beverage, Biosciences and Aerospace - 2.
+Ten at the Top (10 counties) - 3.
+Economic Development Partnership (2 counties in our region and a 3rd outside of the Link Upstate Region) - 4.
 Central SC Alliance (2 counties in our region and 7 outside of the Link Upstate Region) - 5.
-Upstate Chamber Coalition (Representing 12 greater upstate chambers)
+Upstate Chamber Coalition (Representing 12 Greater Upstate chambers)